ijyliu/computer-vision-project/README.md

 ### Box

-All data for this project is kept on Box.
+Raw data for this project is kept on Box.

 For filepaths, access it using `"~/Box/INFO 290T Project"` to ensure code is usable across all machines.